BNolet/RLC/README.md

 * Right click user name to copy into text area
 * Tab username autocomplete
 * Messages appear from bottom and scroll up
-* IRC like message history (press up to load your previous messages)
 * Support for /me messages
 * Highlights when you are mentioned (with optional sound effect and chrome notification)
 * Channels (with graphical interface, tabs and multi-channel-view)